Yleisradio/mean-date-filter/README.md

-# Date Filter Mean Package
+# Date Filter

-Filter with start and end dates.
-Includes datepickers and quick select buttons.
+Date Filter is a mean.io package that allows user to specify starting and ending date with datepickers and quick select buttons.

 ## Features
 - Filter with start and end dates